Danielle Lawrie: University of Washington

 Lawrie began her career by being named to the then Pac-10 2006 Second Team.
 She broke the Husky season record for strikeouts and strikeout ratio.
 On February 10, Lawrie debuted with a run-rule win over the Oklahoma Sooners, striking out 7 batters and later threw her first career perfect game on February 26 vs. the Utah Valley Wolverines.

 On March 16, Lawrie combined with Cat Osterman for 32 strikeouts in a regulation game, a top-10 NCAA record for a single game, the Huskies lost 3–0.
 In another 11-inning battle, she and teammate Caitlin Noble combined with Katie Burkhart of the Arizona State Sun Devils to strike out 42 batters.
 This was another NCAA record for combined strikeouts overall.
 In an April 26 win, Lawrie struck out 19 of the No. 1 UCLA Bruins, her first victory over a top-ranked team.
 In her next start, she set yet another record for combined strikeouts in a loss to the Sun Devils when she struck out 19 batters again, combining with Katie Burkhart for 34 strikeouts; the game was especially notable because it was the highest combined total for a 7-inning game.
 Finally, on May 12, Lawrie lost another extra inning game to the California Golden Bears and combined with Kristina Thorson for another 32 strikeouts at 14 and 18 respectively.

 As a sophomore, Lawrie earned National Fastpitch Coaches Association First Team All-American and Pac-10 First Team selections.
 She broke her own strikeouts and strikeout ratio (still tops and career best: 11.5) records; she was ranked and still does in the top-5 for her school season marks in wins, shutouts and innings pitched; the strikeouts and wins were also top-5 for the NCAA year.
 Lawrie also had a career high in doubles and threw a no-hitter.

-In a win over the USF Bulls on February 18, Lawrie struck out a school and career high 20 batters in 7 innings to tie her for second highest in an NCAA regulation game.
+In a win over the South Florida Bulls on February 18, Lawrie struck out a school and career high 20 batters in 7 innings to tie her for second highest in an NCAA regulation game.
 The Huskies made it to the Women's College World Series and Lawrie responded by tossing a no-hitter over the DePaul Blue Demons on May 31.
 They were semifinalists before being eliminated by eventual champions the Arizona Wildcats on June 3.